stripe-archive/identity-verification/README.md

-# Identity Verification API (beta) demo app
+# Stripe Identity sample app

+[Identity](https://stripe.com/docs/identity) is a prebuilt, hosted identity verification flow that can help you capture signals about individuals to make sure that they are who they claim to be.
+Identity can help you increase the trust and safety of your community, streamline risk operations to reduce losses, or launch verification as a new feature within your product.

 **Demo**

-See a [hosted version](https://1l78m.sse.codesandbox.io/) of the demo or fork a copy on [codesandbox.io](https://codesandbox.io/s/identity-verification-sample-v3-1l78m)
+See a [hosted version](https://1l78m.sse.codesandbox.io/) of the sample app or [fork a copy](https://codesandbox.io/s/identity-verification-sample-v3-1l78m) on codesandbox.io.

 ![demo app recording](./screenshots/demo_app.gif)